niravcodes/niravcodes.github.io/_drafts/making-mnsa-a-nepali-programming-language.md

 ### The compiler

 The compiler was written in C++ completely from scratch.
 I didn't want to use lexer or parser generators because these tools hide the interesting and complicated details.
 That is a good thing if your goal is to make good, maintainable compilers but, as a student, I wanted to explore all the gory details and learn everything I could.
-I should mention here that the [series of lectures by Alex Aiken](https://www.youtube.com/playlist?list=PLDcmCgguL9rxPoVn2ykUFc8TOpLyDU5gx "Compiler Making Lectures Alex Aiken") is an amazing resource, and if you're planning on doing compilers too, you must at least skim through the videos to see the big picture.
+I should mention here that the [series of lectures by Alex Aiken](https://www.youtube.com/playlist?list=PLDcmCgguL9rxPoVn2ykUFc8TOpLyDU5gx "Compiler Making Lectures Alex Aiken") is an amazing resource, and if you're planning on doing compilers too, you can at least skim through the videos to see the big picture.

 I used Visual Studio Code to write C++ code this time.
-I actually started coding using plain old vim as always, but eventually it became so unmanageable with files all over that I had to find a more manageable tool.
-I went with vscode, and I'm glad I did because vscode is so well made.
+I actually started coding using plain old vim as always, but eventually it became so unmanageable with files all over the place that I had to find a more manageable tool.
+I went with vscode, and I'm glad I did because vscode is incredibly well made.
 And the c/c++ extension is so good.
 It apparently makes an AST for my code on the fly and checks for all kinds of errors.
 I had never before used these sophisticated tools for writing C++.
 I generally used vanilla sublime with vim extention, or just command line vim.
 But really it's so nice.
-It's like discovering geysers for the first time when you've been showering with cold water all your life (strangely specific simile? sorry).
+It's like discovering geysers for the first time when you've been showering with cold water all your life (strangely specific metaphor? sorry).

 When writing the compiler, I used many new C++17 features.
 I was drawn into modern C++ first because of constexpr which allows you to make functions that are evaluated at compile time.
-I wanted to build a fast but manageable lexical analyser using a composition of constexpr functions but I realised that I was trying to prematurely optimise, so I controlled myself.
+I wanted to build a fast but manageable lexical analyser using a composition of constexpr functions but I realised that I was trying to prematurely optimize again, so I controlled myself.
 Maybe in version 0.2.

 I also used C++17 lambda functions to declare nested functions to eliminate repeated actions that are only relevant inside a specific function.
 Here's an example: